+Six Credit Hours in:

+- Language/humanities

+- Social science

+- Writing course(s)

-Six Credit Hours in: Language/humanities Social science Writing course(s) A language (other than English) OR six credit hours in MATH/STAT for certain majors Life/physical science Ear EVD Students the first three requirements are estisfied by EVD
+- A full-year language course (other than English) OR six credit hours in MATH/STAT for certain majors

+- Life/physical science

 For FYP Students the first three requirements are satisfied by FYP.

 FYP students will need six credit hours in a language and life/physical science.
 Non-FYP students will need to complete six credit hours in each of these areas.

 The writing course may also satisfy the language/humanities or social science requirements.